Singularity categories of deformations of Kleinian singularities: A noncommutative geometric McKay correspondence

-To establish a noncommutative version of the geometric McKay correspondence, we first identify an analogue of the exceptional lines appearing in a resolution of a Kleinian singularity.
-When $\lambda = \varepsilon_0$, by \cite[Lemma 7.1 (2)]{cbh}, $\Pi^\lambda$ has precisely $n$ isoclasses of finite-dimensional simple modules, and hence by Morita equivalence so too does $\mathcal{O}^{\rho(\lambda)}$ for any composition of dual reflections $\rho$.
-These will play the role of the exceptional objects in our noncommutative resolution.
-Before we can prove a result justifying this, we have the following lemma, the proof of which is deferred to Sections \ref{secA}, \ref{secD}, and \ref{secE}:
+As stated previously, we need to identify an analogue of the exceptional curves appearing in the minimal resolution of a Kleinian singularity.
+When $\lambda = \varepsilon_0$, by Lemma \ref{PiofDynkin}, $\Pi^\lambda$ has precisely $n$ isoclasses of finite-dimensional simple modules, and hence by Morita equivalence so does $\Pi^{\rho(\lambda)}$ for any composition of dual reflections $\rho$.
+These will play the role of the exceptional objects in our noncommutative resolution. \\ We also require a notion of intersection multiplicity for the exceptional objects, which is provided by \cite{mori}.
+Given a nonsingular noetherian ring $S$ and $M,N \in \mod S$ which satisfy $\dim_\Bbbk \Ext_S^\ell(M,N) < \infty$ for all $\ell \geqslant 0$, we define the \emph{intersection multiplicity} of $M$ and $N$ to be